• start here

 Determining market value of your converted van

-We have not had to make a claim against our Mexican auto insurance yet (and hopefully won’t), but based on multiple conversations with insurance agents at both Baja Bound and Lewis & Lewis, these are some documents you might use substantiate the market value of your vehicle:
+Based on multiple conversations with insurance agents at Baja Bound and Lewis & Lewis, as well as the owner of Cross Border Coverage, these are some documents you might use to substantiate the market value of your vehicle:

 • Official appraisal: You can have a formal appraisal conducted to demonstrate market value of your converted van, which was recommended by multiple insurance agents when we described our vehicle.
 However, appraisals can be still be challenging/inaccurate for converted vans, especially considering most appraisers specialise in cars or RVs (and we couldn’t locate a single appraisal service that even mentioned converted vans)— so it’s hard to know whether their determined value really matches the true market value of your van.